-There are a number of South African museums and heritage sites you can visit if you want to celebrate our most well-known statesman, Nelson Mandela’s centenary in 2018.
+There are a number of South African museums and heritage sites you can visit if you want to celebrate our most well-known statesman, Nelson Mandela’s, centenary.
 But most who visit these sites are usually in search of something a little more.
 They’re usually looking for a way to get more closely acquainted with the man himself.
 The man behind the activist and humanitarian who lead the country’s liberation movement.
 To trace the footsteps of our Tata Madiba – the father of our new nation.
 Of course, unless you know someone personally and intimately, it can be rather presumptuous to ever imagine walking in their footsteps – especially a life such as his, marked both by great hardship and achievement.

 I like to think however that one is probably closest to uncovering a person’s true self when visiting their home – the place they are meant to be at ease and leave little clues of their heart behind.
 With this in mind, I’d advise you to visit the various places Mandela called home to see different facets of his personality.